daliborgogic/detlef-app/README.md

 $ npm start
 ```

-Or start with process manager:
+Or start the server with process manager:

 ```bash
 #